JuDelCo/CoreECS/README.md

 Core ECS is a deterministic lightweight ECS framework.

-It is heavily inspired in Entitas, but with few differences:
+It is heavily inspired in Entitas, but with some differences:

 - Is deterministic (does not use hashtables)
 - No code generator (no reflection !)